 Background and Project History

 An increasingly important area of generative modeling, known as generative adversarial networks (GANs), offers a means to endow computers with a better understanding of the surrounding world through unsupervised learning techniques.
-This field of inquiry has been the focus of Prajjwal Bhargava in his work for the Intel® AI Academy.
+This field of inquiry has been the focus of Prajjwal Bhargava in his work for the Intel® AI Developer Program.

-Prior to becoming a Student Ambassador for the Intel AI Academy, Prajjwal sharpened his expertise in convolutional neural networks for image recognition, data structure and algorithms, deep-learning coding techniques, and machine learning.
+Prior to becoming a Student Ambassador for the Intel AI Developer Program, Prajjwal sharpened his expertise in convolutional neural networks for image recognition, data structure and algorithms, deep-learning coding techniques, and machine learning.
 These topics have been useful in his research on GANs.
 "Initially, I started off with computer vision," Prajjwal said.
 "Back then I was learning how convolutional neural networks worked and how they do what they do.
 That required going deeper into the architectures."
 After getting into them, he started working with Recurrent Neural Networks (RNNs) and complex architectures like Long Short-Term Memory (LSTM)."

 "I later learned more about GANs," he continued, "and it was quite fascinating to me.
 I knew there were some significant challenges.
 For example, training a GAN— with the generator and discriminator getting updated independently—can have a serious impact on reaching convergence."

 Prajjwal observed that the original GAN paper didn't fully address this issue.
 It became clear that a different mechanism was needed for effectively resolving this problem.
 He looked into the issue further and found the paper describing this approach, "Wasserstein GAN", to be very influential and revolutionary.